muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

-The canonical way to represent the concept of a *tuple* that has ordered attributes is to use integral names; to be specific, the attribute name consisting of just the character codepoint 0 would mark the first ordered attribute, the name consisting of just the codepoint 1 would mark the second, and so on; this can be repeated up to 32 "positional" names whose names would correspond to non-printing Unicode codepoints and would alphabetically sort correctly and prior to any normal text-like attribute names like **name** or **age**; said first 32 would likewise be distinct in appearance from all regular printable numbers used as attribute names.
+The canonical way to represent the concept of a *tuple* that has ordered attributes is to use integral names; to be specific, the attribute name consisting of just the character code point 0 would mark the first ordered attribute, the name consisting of just the code point 1 would mark the second, and so on; this can be repeated up to 32 "positional" names whose names would correspond to non-printing Unicode code points and would alphabetically sort correctly and prior to any normal text-like attribute names like **name** or **age**; said first 32 would likewise be distinct in appearance from all regular printable numbers used as attribute names.